-ChallengeEngine and state machine as the other transports.
-The difference is the wire format: JSON-RPC task lifecycle with x402 metadata keys instead of HTTP headers.
+ChallengeEngine and state machine as the x402 HTTP flow.
+The difference is the wire format: A2A task lifecycle with x402 metadata keys instead of HTTP headers.
+A2A-native clients reach the Key0Executor via POST /x402/access with the X-A2A-Extensions header (Express only).

 Flow Overview